amomen9/PostgreSQL/pgpool/Part I Install and Configure PostgreSQL for pgPool.md

 #### 1. Install PostgreSQL (Every Node):

 Add the pg official repository and install PostgreSQL on all the nodes.
-You can see how to install PostgreSQL [here](../PostgreSQL%20in%20General%20%28Single%20Node%20or%20Cluster%29/README.md).
+You can see how to install PostgreSQL in the "PostgreSQL in General (Single Node or Cluster)/README.md" of this repository.
 Do the necessary configurations for PostgreSQL.
 Make sure that the postgres service is up on the 1st node.
 The following steps demonstrate how to do that.

 **Very important note!**